run2bizdocs/docs-1/en-us/docs/faq.md

     Setting timezone on the operating system.

-    3-Setting up the TimeZone on the JRE:
+    3- Setting up the TimeZone on the JRE:

     https://docs.oracle.com/javase/9/troubleshoot/time-zone-settings-jre.htm#JSTGD362